Elliptic hypergeometric function and $6j$-symbols for the SL(2,$\mathbb{C}$) group: Relation to -symbols for the Faddeev modular double

 The factor $|S_b(2\alpha_t)|^2$ corresponds to the measure in the orthogonality relation for $6j$-symbols.
-In principle we can remove it from the definition \eqref{ponsot} and lift the unitary principal series restrictions imposed on the parameters of this function $\alpha_{1,2,3,4}, \alpha_s,\alpha_t\in Q/2+\textup{i}\R$, see below the definition of the hyperbolic hypergeometric function $J_h(\underline{\mu},\underline{\nu})$ in \eqref{jhh}, where we do not assume such a constraint.
+In principle, we can remove it from the definition \eqref{ponsot} and lift the unitary principal series restrictions imposed on the parameters of this function $\alpha_{1,2,3,4}, \alpha_s,\alpha_t\in Q/2+\textup{i}\R$ (see the definition of the hyperbolic hypergeometric function $J_h(\underline{\mu},\underline{\nu})$ in \eqref{jhh} below, where we do not assume such a constraint).

-Now we would like to show that formula (\ref{idsgamma}) can be derived from the expression (\ref{ponsot}) in the limit $b\to \textup{i}$.
-First we should rewrite the latter function in a slightly different notation.
-Let us shift the integration variable $z\to z +Q-2\alpha_s$ and afterwards define new parameters:
+Now we intend to show that formula (\ref{idsgamma}) can be derived from expression (\ref{ponsot}) in the limit $b\to \textup{i}$.
+First, we rewrite the last function in a slightly different notation.
+We shift the integration variable $z\to z +Q-2\alpha_s$ and afterwards define new parameters